 907 KAR 1:025.
-Payment for services provided by an intermediate care facility for individuals with mental retardation or a developmental disability, a dually-licensed pediatric facility, an institution for mental diseases, or a nursing facility with an all-inclusive rate unit.
+Payment for services provided by an intermediate care facility for individuals with an intellectual disability, a dually-licensed pediatric facility, an institution for mental diseases, or a nursing facility with an all-inclusive rate unit.

 RELATES TO: KRS 142.363, 42 C.F.R.
 Parts 430, 431, 432, 433, 435, 440, 441, 442, 447, 455, 456, 42 U.S.C.
 1396a, b, c, d, g, i, l, n, o, p, r, r-2, r-3, r-5, s